 They scored highest for customer satisfaction among self-reliant investors, according to J.D.
 Power’s 2020 U.S. Self-Directed Investor Satisfaction Study, which is now in its 18th year.

 The 2020 study is based on responses from more than 5,500 investors who make all their investment decisions without a full-service dedicated financial adviser.
 The study divides them into two groups:

 - Investors who seek some guidance — meaning they don’t have a dedicated financial adviser but do have access to interact with a registered investment professional

 - True DIY investors — meaning those who don’t interact with professional advisers

 Brokerages favored by self-directed investors who seek some guidance

 J.D.
 Power measured the satisfaction of investors who seek some guidance based on eight factors.
-For example, the three most important factors are firm interaction, account information and investment performance.
+For example, the three most important factors are firm interaction, account information, and commissions and fees.

-Brokerages that serve these customers earned overall satisfaction scores of 791 out of 1,000, on average.
-Only three companies earned higher scores than the industry average.
-They are:
+Brokerages that serve these customers earned overall satisfaction scores of 801 out of 1,000 points, on average.
+The three highest-scoring of these companies are:

 To see how other brokerages scored in this category, check out J.D.
 Power’s charts.